 About Safe Zone Training Sessions

-Each semester, Villanova students are invited to sign up for the initial workshop, called VU Safe Zone Workshop Part 1, which is two hours and is offered 3-4x each academic year.
+Each semester, Villanova students are invited to sign up for the initial workshop, called VU Safe Zone Workshop Part 1, which is two hours and is offered three to four times each academic year.

-Upon completing VU Safe Zone Workshop Part 1, participants are expected to register for a second training within the year called VU Safe Zone Workshop Part 2.
-Part 2 is designed to give students additional tools to help navigate the experiences LGBTQIA+ students may face at Villanova.
+After completing VU Safe Zone Training (Part 1) it is expected that participants register for a second training within the year called VU Safe Zone Workshop Part 2.
+Part 2 is designed to give students additional tools to help navigate the experiences LGBTQIA+ students may face at Villanova, and how to be an ally/accomplice to the queer community.

 After filling out the registration form, you will receive a reminder email a few days prior to your registered training session.